uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

-nvim-web-devicons (Provides Nerd Font icons [glyphs] for use by neovim plugins) aerial.nvim (A code outline window for skimming and quick navigation) plenary.nvim (All the lua functions I don't want to write twice) basiaclly a neovim library
+nvim-web-devicons (Provides Nerd Font icons [glyphs] for use by neovim plugins) aerial.nvim (A code outline window for skimming and quick navigation) plenary.nvim (All the lua functions I don't want to write twice) basiaclly a neovim library mini.splitjoin (Neovim Lua plugin to split and join arguments) grug-far (Find And Replace plugin for neovim)
 ```
 ## Some useful to know keymappings
 ```